Hines v. DFPS (Tex.App.- Houston [1st Dist.] Dec. 3, 2009)(Radack)

 A. The Law

-the desires of the child; (b) the emotional and physical needs of the child, now and in the future; (c) the emotional
+(a) the desires of the child; (b) the emotional and physical needs of the child, now and in the future; (c) the

-and physical danger to the child, now and in the future; (d) the parental abilities of the individuals seeking
+emotional and physical danger to the child, now and in the future; (d) the parental abilities of the individuals

-custody; (e) the programs available to assist these individuals to promote the best interest of the child; (f) the
+seeking custody; (e) the programs available to assist these individuals to promote the best interest of the

-plans for the child by these individuals or by the agency seeking custody; (g) the stability of the home or
+child; (f) the plans for the child by these individuals or by the agency seeking custody; (g) the stability of the

-proposed placement; (h) the acts or omissions of the parent that may indicate that the existing parent-child
+home or proposed placement; (h) the acts or omissions of the parent that may indicate that the existing

-become an additional punishment for imprisonment for any crime."
+not become an additional punishment for imprisonment for any crime."
 Id.
-"Thus, in determining the weight of this
+"Thus, in determining the weight of

-factor [criminal history], we consider the expected length of [the parent's] imprisonment and whether it can be
+this factor [criminal history], we consider the expected length of [the parent's] imprisonment and whether it

 B. Discussion